How to organize (and delete) visualizations

 But there's another way to search for your visualizations: Right to the search, you'll find an "Arrange by" button.
 Here you can sort your charts based on different parameters:

 - Title: alphabetically by visualization title

 - Status: "Published", "Drafts" or "Just data", meaning that just data was uploaded by no visualization type chosen yet

-- Author: great option when you're part of a team and you quickly want to find the charts that you (or a coworker of yours) created
+- Author: great option when you're part of a team and you quickly want to find the visualizations that you (or a coworker of yours) created

 - Chart type: pie chart, area chart, line chart etc.

 - Last edit date: the last time someone was actively working on this chart

 - Creation date: the date when the visualization was created

-- Publish date: the date when someone (re-)published the chart for the last time
+- Publish date: the date when someone (re-)published the visualization for the last time